-- In a medium mixing bowl, blend the eggs with sugar till thick and creamy.
-Then mix in the olive oil pouring slowly, till fully blended.
-Stir in the lemon zest and honey and then set aside.
+- In a medium mixing bowl, blend the eggs with sugar till fully combined, then mix in the olive oil pouring slowly, till fully blended.
+Stir in the vanilla, lemon zest and honey then set aside.

 - In a separate bowl, mix together the almond and polenta flours, salt and baking powder.